-First issue of TRIANGLE REVIEW, official magazine of the Fraternity, produced by W.A.
+The first issue of the Triangle REVIEW, the official magazine of the Fraternity, produced by W.A.
 Knapp ill asc.

 February 7-8, 1913

-Adoption by national referendum of constitutional change permitting initiation of members from any branch of engineering.
+Adoption by national referendum of constitutional change permitting initiation of members from any brand of engineering

 March 3-5, 1921

-12th National Convention held at Champaign, Illinois, adopted present form of membership
+- 12th National Convention held in Champaign, Illinois

 May 26, 1923

-Scroll and Triangle Club at Armour Institute of Technology (now Illinois Institute of Technology) installed as Armour Chapter at Chicago.
-Triangle Rattle, originated by Iowa Chapter, was presented for the first time to a ‘baby’ chapter.
+- Scroll and Triangle Club at Armour Institute of Technology (now Illinois Institute of Technology) installed as Armour Chapter at Chicago

-First presentation of Service Key and Scholarship Cup at 16th National Convention in Cincinnati.
+First presentation of Service Key and Scholarship Cup at the 16th National Convention in Cincinnati

-First Chapter Officers School held in conjunction with 18th National Convention at Chicago.
+First Chapter Officers School held in conjunction with the 18th National Convention in Chicago

-First information booklet for use as a rushee prospectus published.
+First information booklet for us as a rushee prospectus published

-Triangle became a senior member of National Interfraternity Conference.
+Triangle became a senior member of the National Interfraternity Conference

 January 29, 1950

-First Leadership School not associated with a Convention held in Columbus, Ohio.
+First Leadership School not associated with a Convention is held in Columbus, Ohio